TULiberalArts/French/pages/undergradaute.md

 title: Undergraduate
 keywords: 'french, language, culture, international, linguistics'
 description: >-
  Learn a world language and culture and earn a B.A., minor, or certificate in French at Temple University.
 Courses stretch from introduction-level to culture & literature.
 # custom variables
-sidebar: true
+sidebar: false
 sidebar-content: |
   **Chair:**
    Cristina Gragnani